I was in Beijing on 9 September 1976, the day Mao died, as was Xi Van Fleet. Fifty years ago this September. Yikes!

-I was in Beijing on 9 September 1976, the day Mao died, as was Xi Van Fleet.
 So I know exactly what she's talking about.
+China of that Cultural Revolutionary time.
 The poverty.
 The corruption.
 The oppression.
-The only abundant food in winter was Chinese cabbage, Pak-Choi (Bai Cai), piled high on street corners.
+The main food that winter was Chinese cabbage piled high on street corners.
 All other food was rationed.
 I needed ration tickets for rice.
 Ration tickets for cotton.
 Ration tickets for shoes.
 Bread didn't exist.
 You needed permission to travel anywhere.
 The average urban wage was $25 per month.
 Farmers much less.

-It was in the socialist China of those days that I learned I didn't much like socialism, let alone communism (though I tend to treat "socialism" and "communism" pretty much interchangeably.
+It was in the socialist China of those days that I learned I didn't much like socialism.
+Let alone communism.
+Though I tend to treat "socialism" and "communism" pretty much interchangeably.
 Socialism: bad.
-Communism: badder).
+Communism: badder.

 Sadly, though, it's starting again in America.
 Socialism.
 Communism.
 Maoism redux.
 We see it everywhere.

-I've followed Xi for years on X. She's a vocal critic of the CCP.
+I've followed Xi Van Fleet for years on X. She's a vocal critic of the CCP.
 Her grandparents were the Chinese equivalent of Kulaks, small landowners, who had their land confiscated (ie, stolen) by the CCP.
 Her grandparents were named "Black Faction" members, Hei Pai.
 And therefore so were her parents, and therefore so was Xi herself.
-On person in the family is a Black Faction, all the family members are Black Faction.
+One person in the family is a Black Faction, all the family members are Black Faction.
 The only escape from the branding was to escape the country.

 When you look at what's going on in America today, in big chunks of the Democrat party, moving ever Left (the communist hammer & sickle red flag of communism at the "No Kings" protests!), often paid by wealthy donors in America and overseas, can you really say her warnings are not relevant?
-Are some king of crazy conspiracy theory?
+Are some kind of crazy conspiracy theory?

 Meantime, China's Communist Party perseveres, even as China's economy is less socialist and more a kind of crony-capitalism.
 But, The Party stays in power -- 75 years and counting.